emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 expiry                   : false
 ```

-**NOTE**: If the certificate information is not updated, you can wait for a while, the update of the license will be delayed.
+> If the certificate information is not updated, you can wait for a while, the update of the license will be delayed.
 From the above output results, we can see that the content of the License has been updated, which means that the EMQX Enterprise Edition License has been updated successfully.

 :::
 ::::